BillGatesPriv/dwm/README.md

 - [vanitygaps](https://dwm.suckless.org/patches/vanitygaps/)

 ## Status Bar Rewrite

+-- Disclaimer --

+Credit goes entirely to [Randoragon](https://github.com/Randoragon) for this feature, which i copied in part to use in my build of dwm and dwmblocks

 Apparently [XStoreName cannot handle all character encodings well](https://linux.die.net/man/3/xstorename) (see second last paragraph in Description), which actually caused me many instant crashes that were pretty hard to trace when I was trying to get the bar to display